Blendify/blender-manual/blender_docs/manual/addons/import_export/mesh_atomic.rst

    - Description of the XYZ file format:
      `Wikipedia <https://en.wikipedia.org/wiki/XYZ_file_format>`__ and
      `Open Babel <https://openbabel.org/docs/dev/FileFormats/XYZ_cartesian_coordinates_format.html>`__.
-   - Some notes about PDB and XYZ files can also be found one of the `developer's site <https://development.root-1.de/Atomic_Blender_PDB_XYZ.php>`__ and `remarks <https://development.root-1.de/Atomic_Blender_PDB_XYZ_Remarks.php>`__.
+   - Some notes about PDB and XYZ files can also be found on one of the `developer's site <https://development.root-1.de/Atomic_Blender_PDB_XYZ.php>`__ and `remarks <https://development.root-1.de/Atomic_Blender_PDB_XYZ_Remarks.php>`__.
    - Many molecules can be downloaded from the `RCSB site <https://www.rcsb.org/>`__ (go to 'Download').